Updated: July 28, 2017

 Although you cover the same topic, that doesn’t mean you cover it in the same way.
 The great thing about blogging is that you get to bring your perspective to the world.
 Your brand and message are what separate you from everyone else.

 There is always room for more.
 Blogs aren’t sports teams.
-People to pledge their allegiance to one blog and ignore the rest.
+People don’t pledge their allegiance to one blog and ignore the rest.

 You are about to get a piece of a pie that continues to grow and won’t stop.